Bots (band): 1980s

 In 1981–1982 there was a major dispute within the band and between the band and producers/record companies.
 Hans Sanders had been holding back money from everyone.
 Due to these disputes, the band's lineup changed completely.
 The band has not been supported by a major record company nor recorded a popular hit since.

 In 1983 the third German-language Schön Krank (Considerable (slang) Sick) was recorded, with very little success or sales.
 The band was on the road a lot and played for free in front of half a million people at the Künstler Für Den Frieden (Artists For Peace) festival in West Berlin.
-This was the last (desperate) action publicly recorded from the band (which could hardly be referred to as 'Bots' any longer).

 From 1985 until 1988 Sjoerd van Bommel was the band's drummer.
 In 1986 the German-language record Lass Die Sterne Stehen was released.
 In 1988 the band played in Germany.

 1990s

 In 1990 the Dutch-language album Paradijs (Paradise) was recorded and released on the Free label in May.
 The album was produced by Sanders and keyboard player/singer Kees Buenen.
 Bots sporadically performed in their hometown, Eindhoven.

 In 1997, when football team PSV Eindhoven wins the national championships, Sanders re-recorded his classic "Zeven Dagen Lang" and turned it into "Zeven Jaren Lang" ("Seven Years On End").
 Former BOTS band members and fans were insulted by the way Sanders rewrote the song and publicly tried to claim Bots' heritage.